ChocolateCloud/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   `io.erasurecode.codec.rs.rawcoder` for the default RS codec, `io.erasurecode.codec.rs-legacy.rawcoder` for the legacy RS codec, `io.erasurecode.codec.xor.rawcoder` for the XOR codec.
   The default implementations for all of these codecs are pure Java.
-For default RS codec, there is also a native implementation which leverages Intel ISA-L library to improve the performance of codec.
+For default RS codec, there is a native implementation which leverages Intel ISA-L library to improve the performance of codec.
 For XOR codec, a native implementation which leverages Intel ISA-L library to improve the performance of codec is also supported.
 Please refer to section "Enable Intel ISA-L" for more detail information.
+  For the RS codec, there is another native implementation which uses the ChocolateCloud-RS library to accelerate codec operations.
+Please refer to section "Enable ChocolateCloud-RS" for more detailed information.

   Erasure coding background recovery work on the DataNodes can also be tuned via the following configuration parameters: